GuillaumeStaermanML/DRPM/README.rst

 Dependencies
 ------------

-These are the dependencies to use FIF:
+These are the dependencies to use DRPM:

 * numpy
 * sklearn